Comparison of CGI libraries in C

 "cgihtml" by Eric E. Kim

 This library is no longer updated by its author.
-Its internals refer to ancient bugs of Netscape Navigator and use fairly cludgy methods to do things like detect whether the browser can accept images.
+Its internals refer to ancient bugs of Netscape Navigator and uses cludges to do things like detect whether the browser can accept images.
+The download no longer works.

 "A CGI Library for C" by William L. Chatfield

 This library has no documentation.
-Scanning the code, it looks like the main ability is to parse HTML form data.
-However, it does not cope with multiple values with the same name.
+From looking at the code, the main ability seems to be to parse HTML form data.
 It does not seem to have any output parts.

 Web links